Scaling behavior and giant field-enhancement of the thermal conductivity in the honeycomb antiferromagnet BaCo2(AsO4)2: Abstract

 \section{Abstract}

 The layered honeycomb material BaCo$_2$(AsO$_4$)$_2$ (BCAO) is of topical interest because its magnetic state is related to that of the Kitaev magnet $\alpha$-RuCl$_3$.
-Using thermal transport to probe how magnetic excitations interact with phonons, we have uncovered an unusually large enhancement of the thermal conductivity $\kappa_{xx}$ in an in-plane magnetic field ${\bf H}$.
-Just above the N\'{e}el temperature $T_{\rm N}$, a field of 13 T increases $\kappa_{xx}$ by a factor ($\sim 211$), much larger than reported previously in any magnetic insulator.
+Using thermal transport to probe how magnetic excitations interact with phonons in the magnetically disordered regime, we have uncovered an unusually large enhancement of the thermal conductivity $\kappa_{xx}$ in an in-plane magnetic field ${\bf H}$.
+Just above the N\'{e}el temperature $T_{\rm N}$, a field of 13 T increases $\kappa_{xx}$ by a factor $\sim 211$, much larger than reported previously in any magnetic insulator.
 Interestingly, $\kappa_{xx}(H,T)$ exhibits a scaling behavior in the entire magnetically disordered region that surrounds the ordered zigzag state.
-The ratio $\Delta \kappa_{xx}(H,T)/\kappa_{xx}(13,T)$, measured throughout the disordered region, collapses to a one-parameter scaling function ${\rm exp}(-1/gx)$ where $g$ is a constant and $x = \mu_BB/k_BT$.
-The results imply that the phonons and low-lying spin excitations constitute a tightly coupled system in which phonons are repeatedly absorbed and emitted at a small population of sites.
-Field-suppression of these processes when $g\mu_BH>k_BT$ renders these sites transparent to phonons, resulting in a giant enhancement of $\kappa_{xx}$.
+The ratio $\Delta \kappa_{xx}(H,T)/\kappa_{xx}(13,T)$, measured throughout the disordered region, collapses to a one-parameter scaling function ${\rm exp}(-1/gx)$ (where $x = \mu_{\rm B}B/k_{\rm B}T$ and $g$ is a constant).